rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    one.
 Grammarly suggested the last one.
 I realized that I wanted the first one.)

-1. "As We May Think", a great paper to read and assign.

 1. Reconfigurable classrooms.
 Whose responsibility is it to "put it back"?
 Probably add rant about the computer podium - we asked for a fixed one.
 They gave us a movable one.
 Guess what?
 That means